Jared-Chan/risc-v-cpu/README.md

 [Design verification document](./doc/dv_doc.md)

 Applications have been successfully run on a softcore CPU in an FPGA and in a verilator simulation with an emulated UART interface.
+They include
+* CoreMark
+* a simple FreeRTOS program

 ## Repository structure